dzylikecode/Inspire-VSCodeExt-Paste-Image/README.md

     show dialog with image full path to be confirmed

+- `mdPasteEnhanced.createFileExt`: string

+  the extension of image file to be created

+  - `default`: `.excalidraw.svg`

 ## Known Issues

 > The plugin [`Markdown All in One`](https://github.com/yzhang-gh/vscode-markdown) will block the function that you paste image when selecting text.
 It's better to remove the condition that triggers paste `ctrl+v` in the shortcut settings of [`Markdown All in One`](https://github.com/yzhang-gh/vscode-markdown).
 Don't worry, this plugin will call the paste function of [`Markdown All in One`](https://github.com/yzhang-gh/vscode-markdown).
 I just think it's a bit of a hassle, why they can't work together without realizing the exsistence of each other.

 ## Release Notes

+### 2.9.0

+support create an empty image

 ### 2.8.0